AkshayaG1600/UK-Car-Accident-Analysis-using-Tableau/README.md

 Accident severity

-Time of day, day of week, and month
+ - Time of day, day of week, and month

-Road type and speed limits
+ - Road type and speed limits

-Weather and light conditions
+ - Weather and light conditions

-Geospatial mapping of accident hotspots.
+ - Geospatial mapping of accident hotspots.

+ - Type of Vehicales

 Interactive Tableau dashboards for intuitive exploration.